howdyai/botkit/readme-slack.md

 * Slash Command - a way to add /slash commands to Slack
 * Slack Web API - a full set of RESTful API tools to deal with Slack
 * The Slack Button - a way to build Slack applications that can be used by multiple teams
+* Events API - receive messages and other events via a RESTful web API

 ```javascript